Travel Vaccines and Advice for Kosovo

 Sources: Embassy of Kosovo and U.S. State Department

-What Is the Climate like in Kosovo?
+What Is the Climate Like in Kosovo?

 Kosovo has a variety of climates.
 The Mediterranean Mild Climate and the European Continental Climate influence this country.
 Kosovo’s climate is affected by its position in Eurasia.